 - Any rider who has paused or stopped their ride has a yellow bubble just above their name.

 - Exclude riders who have not completed the full route or class

 a.
 Miles – The default is to rank all riders based on total distance.
+Distance is determined by both speed and resistance.
 The rider who rides the fastest with the most resistance will travel the farthest during the course of the ride.
 This rider is ranked first and designated “the King” with a crown beside their name.
-All other riders are given a ranking beginning with #2 (after the king) and moving down numerically
+All other riders are given a ranking beginning with #2 (after the king) and moving down numerically.

 b.
 Elevation Gain – You can choose to rank the Leaderboard by elevation gain.
 This eliminates the advantage of those riders who leave their bike at 0% grade (or lower) and just sprint the whole thing.
 The elevation ranking reflects the effort of riders who use automated or manually set incline.

 Included in the class overview is a box which displays Leaderboard info such as the total number of athletes who have done the ride and the top three riders.

 In an Outdoor Route or Class